kenpeter/resumefront/readme.md

 * Image you still user jQuery, then on those Page, Menu, etc you click on a button, then something will popup/change.
 * So the "Action" on the diagram is like "Click", while the "Reducer" on the diagram is like "Listener".
-* "State" on the diagram is like TV, light, air-condition, door, windows.
+* "State" on the diagram contains smaller states, e.g. like TV, light, air-condition, door, windows.
 They can be open or close.
-"State" representing the entire attributes of your App.
+"State" represents the entire attributes of your App.
 * Redux has a root reducer.
 This root reducer contains many smaller reducers.
 Reducer A can control TV on/off, Reducer B can control door open or close, etc....

 # Ref